-If you are lucky enough to have an app like Child Paths in place you can use the information to jog your child’s memory and get them thinking and talking about their day.
+If you are lucky enough to have an app in place you can use the information to jog your child’s memory and get them thinking and talking about their day.

 Statements rather than questions can elicit a better response from a child, and encourages further conversation.

 You May Also Enjoy What Should My Child Know Before Starting School?

 Sometimes by sharing stories and information with your child about your day, makes them more excited to share stories about their day.